EllieKallmier/ppa_analysis/README.md

 # Install

-Create a Python new virtual environment and install the required dependencies, in the terminal:
+Create a Python new virtual environment and install the required dependencies.
+In the terminal:

 1. Move to tool directory: ```cd /path/to/the/ppa_analysis/directory```
 2. Create python virtual environment: ```python -m venv env```